percona/pmm-doc/docs/using/backup.md

 ## Restore a backup

 !!! note alert alert-primary ""
-    For now, you can only restore a backup to the same service it was created from.
-I.e. a MySQL backup of service `mysql-service-1` can only be restored to a MySQL database server registered with the same service name.
-Future releases will give more flexibility to restore backups to other service types.
+    For now, you can only restore a backup to the same service it was created from, or to a compatible one.

 1. Select <i class="uil uil-history"></i> → *Backup* → *Backup Inventory*.